 The structure is made with no adhesives, but the bees reinforce the LEGO hive with their natural “bee glue” or propolis, a resinous compound bees produce by mixing saliva and beeswax with the secretions, saps, and resins of plants.
 This seals off all potential gaps that would allow in wind.

-Many people have already reached out to Leocháin seeking to replicate his project.
+People quickly reached out to Leocháin seeking to replicate his project.
 Although he didn’t use a template to build the structure, he kept a real hive next to him for reference as he constructed the LEGOs.
 He also posted a video of the structure’s creation to be shared around the world.

 Leocháin uses the profits from selling his honey to support wildlife conservation efforts, including his local shop, Athlone’s Wildlife Apiaries.